Baby Vomiting After Introducing Solids?

 Don’t give your baby over the counter medicine or any medication that has not been prescribed by your doctor.

 While reflux vomiting is normal for young babies, the following tips may help to reduce his or her discomfort:

 - holding and feeding your baby in an upright position,

 - avoid bouncing or getting your baby excited after feeding,

 - trying thicker foods like cereals,

 - giving your baby milk or water after feeding to reduce acid and indigestion,

 - make sure feeding time is a quiet time with no outside stimulation.

 Signs That Baby May Be Allergic To Foods

 Food allergies may cause vomiting, but are often accompanied by other symptoms like diarrhoea and skin rashes or hives.
-Keeping a record of what you are feeding your young baby is recommended.
+Keeping a record of what you are feeding your young baby when introducing solids is recommended.
 If you suspect a food allergy you can consult your doctor about what may be the cause.
 Foods generally associated with food allergies include eggs, wheat, nuts, some berries, milk, fish and seafood.
 Most of these you should avoid feeding your baby until they are at least 12 months old.